 Part 2: Website

 This website is the central conclusion of this project, integratating my writing with my visual explorations.
-The site implements a citation system that allows the user to create a personal archive, or “playlist” of relevant terms while paying homage to the Vocaloid community’s crowd-sourced knowledge base.
-The model of my 3D scan becomes a navigation system in which the body metaphors in HTML tags are flipped back onto the human figure.
+The model of my 3D scan becomes a navigation system in which the body metaphors of HTML tags are flipped back onto the human figure.
+Image superimposes type in homage to the scrolling user comments characteristic of Vocaloid videos.
+Centrally, a citation system allows the user to create a personal archive, or “playlist,” of relevant references to explore later.

 Documentation in progress.